SemGuS-git/Semgus-Parser/README.md

 * Support for bit vectors, including full support for indexed identifiers and parameteric sorts
 * Arbitrary `let` and `match` terms

+If there is an unsupported feature that you would like added, drop us a line by submitting an issue (or commenting on an existing one).
+This will help us prioritize what to put on our roadmap.

 ## Installation
 To install the stand-alone parsing tool, find the binary for your operating system on the [Releases page](https://github.com/SemGuS-git/Semgus-Parser/releases).
 Unzip it and put the `semgus-parser` (or `semgus-parser.exe`) in a convenient location.
 No other dependencies are required.
 You may have to mark it executable on Linux and macOS; just run `chmod a+x semgus-parser` in the folder with the binary.